Insolence Eau Glacee by Guerlain

 With L’Intense, I really wasn’t impressed with it the first few times I wore it.
 But, I’ve come to appreciate it more so.
 Early wears were particularly smoky, though, it now smells cleaner to my nose.

-I’ve been wear this Guerlain, but it isn’t something I need to have a bottle of.
+I’ve been wearing this Guerlain, but it isn’t something I need to have a bottle of.

 With EDP, it’s just a better scent.
 I think it might be my second favorite now behind the discontinued Cologne, in the Ideal lineup.
 I’ve begun to appreciate it more than Extreme, which I’m wavering on, with my opinion of it.